Efficient Encoder-Free Fourier-based 3D Large Multimodal Model

 \subsection{Fourier-based context enhancer}

-Since the initialized superpoint tokens $\mathcal{S}$ only capture local information, we designed a lightweight, parameter-free token enhancer module that injects global context by operating in the frequency domain \cite{fourier_transformer}.
+Since the initialized superpoint tokens $\mathbf{S}$ only capture local information, we designed a lightweight token enhancer module that injects global context by operating in the frequency domain \cite{fourier_transformer}.
 Prior ``frequency'' methods typically use either (i) voxel/grid-based 3D FFT, which is costly at scene scale, or (ii) Graph Fourier Transform (\eg, PointGST~\cite{liang2025parameter}) that requires explicit graph construction and Laplacian operations ($O(M^2)$).
-In contrast, we first serialize the superpoints \cite{wu2024point} into a 1D sequence for the FFT.
-The FFT, with complexity $O(M \log M)$ over $M$ tokens, enables the attenuation of high-frequency components, retaining a small band of low frequencies that capture global layout (\eg, object groupings).
+In contrast, we first serialize the superpoints~\cite{wu2024point} into a 1D sequence, enabling the application of FFT-based processing.
+The FFT operates with complexity $O(M \log M)$ over $M$ tokens and adaptively reweights spectral components to enable context mixing and capture global layout information (\eg, object groupings).
 The inverse FFT (iFFT) then produces a spatially varying global context field that is fused back into the original tokens via residual addition.
 This design enriches each token with both local and global context, promoting long-range reasoning.
 To mitigate ordering bias from a single sequence, we adopt \emph{multi-curve serialization} with varied axis orderings to diversify 1D adjacencies.

 \textbf{Token serialization.} We serialize tokens to apply FFT.
-Specifically, we linearize $\mathcal{C}$ into a \emph{locality-preserving} 1D sequence using \emph{SFCs}~\cite{wu2024point,sagan2012space}, centering on four representatives (denoted as $\pi=\{\pi_i\}_i$): the z-order curve, transpose z-order curve, Hilbert curve and the transpose Hilbert curve.
-We can reorder the superpoint tokens $\mathcal{S}$ into a 1D sequence $\mathcal{S}[\pi_i]$ where 3D locality is preserved.
+Specifically, we map the coordinates $\mathbf{C}$ into a \emph{locality-preserving} 1D sequence using \emph{SFCs}~\cite{wu2024point,sagan2012space}, centering on four representatives (denoted as $\pi=\{\pi_i\}_i$): the z-order curve, transpose z-order curve, Hilbert curve and the transpose Hilbert curve.
+We can reorder the superpoint tokens $\mathbf{S}$ into a 1D sequence $\mathbf{S}[\pi_i]$ where 3D locality is preserved.